Scientists cautious as England set to end COVID curbs

-Scientists cautious as England set to end COVID curbsTuesday, February 22, 2022
+Scientists cautious as England set to end COVID curbsMonday, February 21, 2022

 |

-Johnson on Monday announced the details in Parliament of the Government's plan for “living with COVID” by treating it like other transmissible illnesses such as flu.
-The legal requirement to self-isolate for at least five days after a positive coronavirus test is replaced by guidance, and mass testing for the virus is being scaled back.
+Johnson on Monday will announce the details in Parliament of the government's plan for "living with COVID" by treating it like other transmissible illnesses such as flu.
+The legal requirement to self-isolate for at least five days after a positive coronavirus test is expected to be replaced by guidance, and mass testing for the virus will be scaled back.

 The new plan foresees vaccines and treatments keeping the virus in check as it becomes endemic in the country.
 Everyone 75 and older will be offered a fourth vaccine dose, along with those 12 and up who have conditions that make them vulnerable to severe disease.

-Some scientists, however, said it was a risky move that could bring a surge in infections and weaken the country's defences against more virulent future strains.
+Some scientists, however, said it was a risky move that could bring a surge in infections and weaken the country's defenses against more virulent future strains.

 Scotland, Wales and Northern Ireland, which set their own public health rules, also have opened up, although more slowly.